Newtonian-like gravity with variable $G$: Introduction

 where $m_p$ and $m_e$ are the masses of proton and electron, respectively, $e$ is the fundamental electric charge and $\epsilon_0$ the vacuum permittivity.
 Defining an atomic time scale $t_A = e^2/4\pi\epsilon_0 m_e c^3 \sim 10^{-23}$\,s, and comparing it with the universe's age, associated with the Hubble constant such that $t_H = H_0^{-1} \sim 1,7\times 10^{17}$\,s, it is once again obtained,

 Another coincidence pointed out by Dirac is that a specific combination of $G$, $c$, $\hbar$ and $H_0$ gives the pion mass, namely

 A detailed discussion of such coincidences is found in Ref.~\cite{Weinberg:1972kfs}.
 Relation (\ref{coin}) is the source of the original argument used by Dirac.
-If expression (\ref{coin}) really express some fundamental aspect of nature, in order to admit $G$ as function of time, other fundamental constant must vary.
-The natural choice is to assume that $H_0/G$ remains constant along universe lifetime.
-Once that $H_0 \sim t^{-1}$ the same time behaviour should apply to $G$, i.e. $G \propto t^{-1}$.
+If relation (\ref{coin}) really expresses some fundamental aspect of nature, and since $H_0$ is related to the present age of the Universe, other fundamental constant must vary with time.
+The natural choice is to assume that $H/G$ remains constant along universe lifetime.
+Given that $H \sim t^{-1}$ the same time behaviour should apply to $G$, i.e. $G \propto t^{-1}$.

-Albeit Dirac's argument is not as solid as one would expect, it opened room for researchers to investigate the nature of physical constants and whether they are truly invariant quantities.
+Albeit Dirac's argument is not as solid as one would expect, it motivated researchers to investigate the nature of physical constants and whether they are truly invariant quantities.
 Since then, many theoretical proposals to describe gravity with a variable coupling has emerged, with scalar-tensor theories being the most famous ones (see, for instance, Ref.~\cite{Uzan:2010pm}).
 In the 1970s the possibility of a varying $G$ was discussed in the geophysical context to explain a possible expansion rate of the Earth \cite{1973QJRAS..14....9W}.
 Notwithstanding, most theories violating the strong equivalence principle will probably result in a time variation of its coupling constant \cite{Will:1993ns}.
-It is clear that any model with a varying $G$ must be consistent with experiments, with current strongest constraint being about $\dot{G}/G\lesssim 10^{-13}\,\mbox{yr}^{-1}$ \cite{Will:2014kxa}.
+It is clear that any model with a varying $G$ must be consistent with experiments, with current strongest constraint being about $\dot{G}/G\lesssim 10^{-13}\,\mbox{yr}^{-1}$ \cite{PhysRevLett.93.261101}.
 The search for tiny variations of physical constants is a very active field and some attempts include Refs. \cite{Pasteka:2015hla,Pinho:2016mkm,Oreshkina:2017rue,Negrelli:2018toq,Safronova:2019lex,Martins:2019ebg,Giani:2020fpz}